decentralized-identity/labs/proposals/linked_claims/001_proposal.md

 Trust shapes every interaction in our digital lives, from verifying academic credentials to tracking humanitarian aid.
 Yet we lack a universal way to connect and verify claims across different systems.
 Verifiable Credentials enable the secure signing of a credential, but the credibility of that credential still relies on some trusted central registry, or cannot be verified at all.

-The real nature of trust is decentralized and relative to the trusting party.

-LinkedClaims addresses this fundamental need by providing a minimal but powerful specification for **addressable claims** and the **cryptographic linking** of independently issued credentials or attestations, referred to here simply as "claims".
+LinkedClaims addresses this need by providing a minimal but powerful specification for **addressable claims** and the **cryptographic linking** of independently issued credentials or attestations, referred to here simply as "claims".
 This enables verifiers to evaluate the credibility of claims based on their own roots of trust, as well as including data from both within and outside the Verifiable Credential ecosystem.
 LinkedClaims also enable individuals and organizations the agency to make and verify claims on their own terms, including the possibility of adversarial claims.
 Whether tracking disaster relief funds, documenting community development, or validating project reviews and research papers, LinkedClaims creates chains of trust that can be verified and connected.

 <img width="756" alt="image" src="https://github.com/user-attachments/assets/be515883-4b17-40eb-81db-eed6a96ed8f3">

+The real nature of trust is decentralized, non-absolute, and relative to the trusting party.
 By facilitating rich shared datasets that inform trust decisions while satisfying domain specific requirements, we believe LinkedClaims will pave the way for a more connected and verifiable digital world.

 ## Coordination/Correspondence

 - Several workshop events will be set up and posted under the page https://linkedtrust.us/getstarted
+- Technical discussion will be in [LinkedClaims Github issues](https://github.com/Cooperation-org/LinkedClaims/issues)
 - Email correspondence may be sent to connect@linkedtrust.us

+The intention is to hold both technical workshops and discovery with stakeholders who may be potential users.
+In particular existing technologies may be recognized as following the LinkedClaims requirements and used as demonstrations of linking together existing signed claims.

 ## Prior art and References